jimfinnis/angort/README.md

 as "16 in hexadecimal".
 * Literal floats have decimal points
 * Strings are a reference counted and immutable (copy on write)
-* Other types include lists, functions (and closures), ranges and (internally) iterators.
+* Other types include lists, functions (including words and closures), ranges and (internally) iterators.

 ## Binary operators
 In the following operations, these conversions take place: